donaldboulton/minimal-mistakes/_posts/2018-03-27-post-Website-Tweaks.md

 ## Gzip

-Gzipped file settings on upload I use reduuced redundancy storage and the on mime types uncheck figure out mime types automatically and the add Content type for .js add application/x-javascript for .css files add text/css,
+G-zipped file settings on upload I use reduced redundancy storage and the on mime types uncheck figure out mime types automatically and the add Content type for .js add application/x-javaScript for .css files add text/css,

 I set Cache-Control to public, max-age=2592000,